 - If you are a PhD student and your FPO occurs between May 1 and June 30, your program completion date is June 30.

 - If you are a Master's student in the 18-month program in Architecture, your program completion date is January 31.

 NOTE FOR GRADUATE STUDENTS: For immigration purposes, FPO date can also be used as your program completion date and your OPT may start immediately following your defense.

-Apply Early: The USCIS currently takes about 3 months to process and approve OPT so we recommend that you apply for post-completion OPT as early as possible within the 90-day period before your Commencement date.
+Apply Early: The USCIS currently takes between 60-90 days to process and approve OPT so we recommend that you apply for post-completion OPT as early as possible within the 95-day period before your academic program completion date.
 Although it is allowed according to the F-1 regulations, we strongly recommend that graduating students DO NOT apply during the 60-day grace period following your completion of studies.
 Doing so may result in your losing some OPT employment time due to the USCIS application processing delays.
 Students who choose to apply during the 60-day grace period following graduation must submit the application from within the U.S. and must remain in the U.S. until the OPT application is approved.

-Pre-completion OPT during summer vacation or during studies: You are eligible to apply no earlier than 90 days prior to your projected or desired employment start date.
+Pre-completion OPT during summer vacation or during studies: You may bring your OPT application to the Davis IC no earlier than 95 days prior to your projected or desired employment start date.

 Freshmen and First Year Graduate Students: The F-1 regulations require that you complete one full academic year in order to be eligible for OPT.
-You may file your pre-completion OPT application no earlier than 90 days before you have completed your first full academic year.
+You may bring your pre-completion OPT application to Davis IC no earlier than 95 days before your desired OPT start date.

 Pre-completion OPT: Your OPT employment start should be the date your employment offer begins.
 In order to avoid processing delays, you may choose to apply for OPT before you have an offer of employment.
 In this case, you will need to estimate the date your desired employment will begin.
 You may not start working earlier than May 25.